nonplayer/hammercrawl/hc_core_player_3_rules.md

 ### Searching for Traps (ref)

-Searching for Traps is handled by the Thief Skill.
-See Thief Skills, particularly "Trap-Finding."
+Searching for Traps is handled by the Dungeon Skill.
+See Dungeon Skills, particularly "Trap-Finding."

 ## Skills

 All characters in HAMMERCRAWL! begin play with a variety of both explicit and assumed skills.
 Explicit skills include the four free random skills that each character gets at creation.
 Assumed skills are anything that one could reasonably assume the character has ability in due to their background and their class.
 Fighters and Elves are pretty athletic, obviously, while former Bankers and Accountants are assumed to know math and finances.

-**Important Note:** "Thief skills" are considered special abilities all of their own, and this section does not apply to their use.
-They are instead detailed in the "Thief Skills" section below.
+**Important Note:** "Dungeon Skills" are considered special abilities all of their own, and this section does not apply to their use.
+They are instead detailed in the "Dungeon Skills" section of this document.

 ### Using Skills